 Year-round recruiting permitted

-The NLI is a binding contract between a prospective student-athlete and the college: the student-athlete is solidifying her commitment to the school and in return, the college is promising to provide an athletic scholarship for that academic year.
-Signing the NLI essentially marks the end of a recruiting journey.
+The financial aid agreement shows that the student-athlete is solidifying her commitment to the school and in return, the college is providing an offer for that academic year.
+Signing a financial aid agreement essentially marks the end of a recruiting journey!